-Werner has been involved in the cruise industry in various management positions for over 30 years.
-He has also been lecturing and leading natural history tours for the world’s premier cruise companies and over the years developed a special dedication for ecotourism to some of the most remote regions of this Earth.
+Werner has been involved in the cruise industry for over 30 years in various management positions.
+He has also been lecturing and leading natural history tours for the world’s premier cruise companies.
+Werner played an important role in developing the concept of adventurous journeys on polar icebreakers.
+He holds a record of organizing and leading two full circumnavigations both of the Arctic and the entire Antarctic continent.
+Over the years, he has developed a special dedication for ecotourism to some of the most remote regions of this Earth.

 Werner’s career as Cruise Director and Expedition Leader aboard renowned expedition cruise ships has taken him to the Antarctic, the Arctic, the Amazon, the Indian Ocean, South-East Asia and the South Pacific.
-He directed more than one hundred voyages to the Antarctic Peninsula, the Ross and Weddell Sea, and the Sub-Antarctic Islands, as well as expeditions to Greenland, Spitsbergen, Alaska, the Russian and Canadian High Arctic, the North Pole, and through the historic Northwest and Northeast Passages.
+He directed more than one hundred voyages to the Antarctic Peninsula, the Ross and Weddell Sea, and the Sub-Antarctic Islands, as well as expeditions to Greenland, Spitsbergen, Alaska, the Russian and Canadian High Arctic, the North Pole, and through the historic Northwest Passage and Northeast Passage.